Dividing your property when you split up (“Relationship property”)

 Property (Relationships) Act 1976, s 21

-A contracting out agreement can be made at any time: upon entering a relationship, during it, or at the end of the relationship.
+A contracting out agreement can be made at any time: when you enter a relationship, during it, or at the end of the relationship.
 Agreements are often used by couples entering a second or subsequent relationship later in life, especially if they already have substantial property which they wish to keep as their own separate property.
-It is, however, important that an agreement is made before the relationship or marriage/civil union has lasted three years, as entitlements will change at that time.

 What requirements must be met for a contracting out agreement to be valid?

-- The lawyer who witnesses someone’s signature must certify that, before the person signed the agreement, the lawyer explained to that person the effect and implications of the agreement.
+- the lawyer who witnesses each signature must certify that, before the person signed the agreement, the lawyer explained the effect and implications of the agreement.

-These requirements are designed to protect the people entering into a contracting out agreement, as an agreement has the same effect as a court order and cannot be easily set aside.
+These requirements are designed to protect the people entering into a contracting out agreement, as an agreement has the same effect as a court order and can’t be easily set aside.

-The court can only set aside a contracting out agreement if it would result in a “serious injustice” (be very unfair).
+The court can only set aside a contracting out agreement if it would be very unfair (result in a “serious injustice”).
 For example, this might be where an agreement is very one-sided and doesn’t allow one partner to share in property acquired during the relationship.